Pihu

 Pihu is a 2018 Indian drama thriller film written and directed by Vinod Kapri and jointly produced by Ronnie Screwvala, Siddharth Roy Kapur and Shilpa Jindal.
 It stars Pihu (Myra Vishwakarma), a two-year-old girl, in the title role, who gets trapped inside her house with no escape.
 The film was shot in the Gandharav society of Greater Noida.
 The film was dedicated to Kirshan Kumar, who died from cardiac arrest.
+This film was inspired by an incident in 2014 in Delhi, in which a 4-year-old boy was locked in his home alone and found his mother dead.

 Plot

 The movie starts on the day after Pihu's (Myra Vishwakarma) second birthday party.
 She wakes up and finds that her mother, Puja, (Prerna Sharma) is not waking up.
 Her father, Gaurav (Rahul Bagga, voice only) has left for Kolkata for a conference.
-She feels hungry and tries to wake her mother up, but she does not wake up.
+She feels hungry and tries to wake her mother up, but she does not wake up causing Pihu to have a tantrum.

-It is then revealed that Puja has committed suicide by an overdose of sleeping pills after a fight with Gaurav, and her face and hands are bruised indicating domestic violence, leaving a suicide note on the bedroom mirror, saying that she would've killed Pihu too, but couldn't bring herself to do it.
+It is then revealed that Puja has taken her own life by an overdose of sleeping pills after a fight with Gaurav, and her face and hands are bruised indicating domestic violence, leaving a suicide note on the bedroom mirror, saying that she would've killed Pihu too, but couldn't bring herself to do it.
 Puja was upset because Gaurav had come late for Pihu's birthday party; Moreover, she suspected him of having an affair with her friend, Meera.
 Gaurav continuously attempts to call Puja, but to no response.
 Pihu manages to pick up the phone but her father is not able to understand her, asking to speak to Puja.
 Gaurav says that he has erroneously left the iron switched on and asks her to turn it off because Pihu might touch it.
 Shortly after, Pihu burns her fingers.
 She also almost electrocutes herself with exposed wires and burns two rotis in the microwave and on the stove, trying to make food for herself.
 She turns on the geyser (water heater), which after a few hours explodes, causing a large bang that concerns the other tenants of the apartment block and she hangs on the balcony railing trying to get her fallen doll.
-Luckily, a lady sees Pihu hanging dangerously and persuades her to get down.
+Luckily, a lady sees Pihu hanging dangerously and persuades her to get down and says she will bring Pihu's doll.

 The electricity also fluctuates multiple times.
 The tap water overflows and comes out of the main door.
 Neighbors see the water, but think the owners are on holiday.

 Gaurav calls multiple times throughout the movie from Kolkata, even trying to apologise on phone to Puja for the fight, through Pihu.
 He realises that something is wrong when Pihu tells him that Puja has been sleeping all day, and leaves Kolkata immediately for home.
 Pihu eats the leftovers from the party, along with few of her mother's sleeping pills lying near her, causing her to fall asleep.